 And of course, they do tend to get stolen on a regular basis, too.
 So you have that to deal with as well.

 So, performance degradation, damage to the car and the wheels/tires, short service life, staggering cost, whats not to like?
-Oh, and they are always bought by the segment of our society who least can afford to squander money.
+Oh, and they are almost always bought by the segment of our society who least can afford to squander money.

-Is that their business?
+Isn't that their own business?
 Perhaps.
 But when your girlfriend is on public assistance and collecting ADC and foodstamps to support your children, while you are out buying bling rims (as I have seen on more than one occasion) something is seriously wrong.
 Because in effect, we are all paying for these monstrosities.